YanceyA/Danger_Klipper_Docs/docs/MPC.md

 ## Filament Feed Forward Configuration

 MPC can look forward to changes in extrusion rates which could require more or less heat input to maintain target temperatures.
-This substantially improves the accuracy and responsiveness of the model.
-Thusly specifying these parameters is highly reccomended for best performance.
-Note that filament feed forward is not enabled by default unless the density and heat capacity are specified.
+This substantially improves the accuracy and responsiveness of the model during printing.

 These should only be set under [extruder] and are not valid for [heater_bed].

 ```
 #filament_diameter: 1.75
 #   (mm)
-#filament_density: 0.0
+#filament_density: 1.2
-#   (g/mm^2)
+#   (g/mm^3)
-#   An initial setting of 1.20 is reccomended as a starting value.
+#   1.2 is the default to cover a wide range of
+#   standard materials including ABS, ASA, PLA, PETG
-#filament_heat_capacity: 0.0
+#filament_heat_capacity: 1.8
 #   (J/g/K)
-#   A initial setting of 1.8 is reccomended as a starting value.
+#   1.8 is the default to cover a wide range of
+#   standard materials including ABS, ASA, PLA, PETG
 ```

 Filament feed forward parameters can be set, for the printer session, via the command line or custom G-Code with the following command.